CortesLuis03/backend-weather-app/README.md

 ## About Project

-This project allows you to consult weather data by selecting the country and the required city, shows specific data, geolocation and search history.
+This BackEnd project allows you to consult weather data by selecting the country and the required city, shows specific data, geolocation and search history.

 ## Installation